Toddler Activities: Make A Pretty Mosaic with Colored Eggshells. This is a pretty activity for Easter but can be done with any theme or holiday.

 STEPS

-Eggshells with egg removed.
-Remove as much of the inner skin if possible.
+- Eggshells with egg removed.
+Remove as much of the inner skin as possible.

 vibrant.